 Below is a list of research related to attendance

-The reports on this page are listed alphabetically and examine the issue of chronic absence nationwide and in selected communities.
-Use the search box to find research using the author name.
+The reports on this page are listed chronologically and examine the issue of chronic absence nationwide and in selected communities.
+Use the search box to find research using the first few words of the paper title.
 See the early education, elementary, secondary and other research categories on the right.
 To submit new research, please contact us.

 Predicting High School Outcomes in the Baltimore City Public Schools